timtaylor3/UAL/README.md

 - Enrichments from DNS and ROLE_ACCESS table.
 - TODO: Test VIRTUALMACHINES Table processing.
 The processing is coded in, but since no data has been found for testing, data in this table could bork the script.

-This script does not rely on pre-defined dictionaries for GUID dictionary and that in theory should make it with stand changes made by Microsoft.
+This script does not rely on pre-defined dictionaries for GUID dictionary and that in theory should make it withstand changes made by Microsoft.
 Some role_ids GUIDs are pre-populated with known values, but will only be used in the event there were no role_ids GUIDs found in the SystemIdentity ESE tables or if the SystemIdentity ESE database is not processed.

 <b>Current Requirements:</b>
 - Python 3 (Developed and tested with Python 3.9)